Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 exit
 ```

-After installing RethinkDB you can start the rethinkDB server from a terminal window with the command
+After installing RethinkDB you can start the RethinkDB server from a terminal window with the command
 ```
 rethinkdb
 ```
 This will create a rethinkdb_data folder.
 When the server is running, you can use the administrative UI by opening your browser and going to localhost:8080.
-Instructions to create the realtime database for RethinDB are found in the file rethindb.txt in the folder src/realtimd_db.
-A quick introduction for how to use the RethinkDB can be found [here](https://rethinkdb.com/docs/quickstart/).
+The instructions on how to create the realtime database are found in the file rethindb.txt in the folder src/realtime_db.
+A quick introduction to getting started with the RethinkDB database system is linked [here](https://rethinkdb.com/docs/quickstart/).

 You will need to add two users for the realtime database:
 ```